 Songwriter, Acoustic Guitar, Vocals

-A Touro baby who spent his formidable years on the North Shore, Blake Mogabgab has been writing and performing in the Southeast since 2002.
-He studied creative writing in prose and poetry at the Sally McDonnell Barksdale Honors College in Mississippi, where he recorded his first full-length album with the band RiverLeft in 2008.
+A Touro baby who spent his formidable years on the North Shore, Blake Mogabgab has been writing and performing in the southeast since 2002.
+He studied creative writing in prose and poetry at the Sally McDonnell Barksdale Honors College at the University of Mississippi, where he recorded his first full-length album with the band RiverLeft in 2008.
 He earned his Juris Doctorate at Tulane University Law School in 2010, after working as a local environmental advocate for the Tulane Environmental Law Clinic.
 He continues to practice law between gigs, while continuing to write and perform as much as possible.
 He has a beautiful and successful wife and two lovely daughters (and another on the way) who keep him incredibly busy and in love.

 John Paul Carmody

 A soulful and unabashed performer and songwriter, J.P.
 Carmody, frontman for southern rock trio South Jones, is unarguably one of the best vocalists in the New Orleans area., also performing regularly with Johnny Sketch and the Dirty Notes, Darcy Malone & the Tangle, Cary Hudson, and Earphunk.

 Nominated for a Grammy for his work on the Hot 8 Brass Band's 2013 release, Harvey is an established music producer and professional musician.
 He is the owner of Nola Recording Studios in New Orleans, LA and leads Mike Harvey's Hot Club (recently nominated for Offbeat Magazines Best of awards), which combines elements of gypsy jazz, Brazilian jazz, New Orleans traditional jazz, bebop, classical music, and rock'n'roll.